 Did you know it’s illegal to work for more than five hours without taking a break?

 After you’ve settled in your work environment, you should start casting a skeptical eye on your surrounding work conditions.
 Knowledge is power, and knowing these facts can’t hurt.

-- No employer has the right to discriminate against you based on race, religion or language, in any form.
+- No employer has the right to discriminate you based on race, religion or language, in any form.
 Don’t be scared to speak up if you feel like you’re being mistreated.

-- You can decide when to take your annual vacation if you’re a student and you need to take a vacation for your finals or projects.
+- You can decide when to take your annual vacation if you’re a student and you need to take a vacation for your finals or college projects.
 You just have to notify your employer 15 days in advance.

 - You are allowed a one-month vacation to perform a religious duty (pilgrimage to Mecca or Jerusalem) after you’ve worked for an employer for five continuous years.
 However, you’re only entitled to one religious leave per service.

 - You definitely don’t have to work when you’re sick.
 You have the right to a paid sick leave after a medical professional has established a legitimate medical condition that requires time off work.

 - You only have to work eight hours a day or 48 hours per week; these don’t include time for the lunch break or occasional breaks.
 Break periods shouldn’t total less than one hour.
 Moreover, you should not continuously work for more than five hours at a time.

 - Your total work hours (including work and break periods) cannot exceed 10 hours per day.
 In addition, you cannot have less than one complete day off per week.
 If you work for six continuous days, you must have 24 hours off between each six-day period.